Want to learn new ways to make extra money?

 - And pretty much any service others will pay for

-As you can imagine, there are a lot of options, both local and online.
+As you can imagine, there are a lot of options, both local and online businesses.
 With that in mind, here’s how you can navigate through the maze and choose a small scale business idea that suits you.

 Step 1: Define the Goals for Your Small Scale Business